walterxie/BioSci700/index.md

+# BIOSCI 700: Phylogenetics

 ## Assignment 1

   1. [Assignment 1 - template](Assignment1/Assignment1Template.Rmd),
   2. [RSV2.nex](Assignment1/RSV2.nex),
   3. [tree2t.png](Assignment1/tree2t.png).

+Please follow the instruction to complete the assignment.
-Please submit your original .Rmd file with the generated HTML file, including the downloaded alignment and figures, and also the generated tree files and figures.
+Submit your original .Rmd file with the generated HTML file, including the downloaded alignment and figures, and also the generated tree files and figures.

 To generate HTML from .Rmd file, you can go to "Knit options", and click the menu item [Knit to HTML](./Knit2HTML.png).

 ## Assignment 2